DO WITH CHAT

 • Email abandoned-cart sequences recover roughly 3 to 4% on average (Klaviyo, 2024 e-commerce benchmarks).
 WhatsApp recovery sequences regularly clear 40 to 60% in our deployments.

-• Send the first nudge at +45 minutes (utility template, no discount), then +6 hours (marketing, social proof), +24 hours (offer free shipping > discount > nothing), and an opt-out nudge at +72 hours.
+• Send the first nudge at +45 minutes (no discount), then +6 hours (social proof), +24 hours (offer free shipping > discount > nothing), and an opt-out nudge at +72 hours.

-• Keep block + report rate under 0.05% — Meta uses it as a template-quality signal and will throttle delivery if you exceed it.
+• Keep your block and report rate under 0.05% — WhatsApp uses it as a deliverability signal and will throttle a number that exceeds it.

 • The opt-in must be default-off and explicit.
-Pre-checked checkout boxes are not compliant under Meta or GDPR.
+Pre-checked checkout boxes are not compliant under WhatsApp's policy or GDPR.

 The Baymard Institute's 2024 meta-analysis of 49 cart-abandonment studies puts the average e-commerce cart abandonment rate at 70.19%.
 Email abandoned-cart sequences average around 3 to 4% recovery (Klaviyo 2024 benchmarks).
 The same sequence on WhatsApp regularly clears 40 to 60%.
 The reason is simple: WhatsApp gets opened, email does not.
 The hard part is doing it without burning your sender reputation with Meta.